Tutorials, Examples, and Demos¶

 Groovy Plotting and Charting¶

-Example and Interaction, Time Series and General APIs and Features, Category Plots and Bar Charts, Levels of Detail, Histograms, Heatmaps, Treemaps, Plot Actions, Plot Seamless Updates, Second Y Axis.
+Example and Interaction, Time Series and General APIs and Features, Category Plots and Bar Charts, Levels of Detail, Histograms, Heatmaps, Treemaps, Plot Actions, Plot Seamless Updates, 3D Visualization and Maps.

 Groovy API including Actions, 64-Bit Integers and BigNums, Automatic Display of Simple Data Structures, Handling of Large Tables.